nishiviu/code-guide-/ServiceNow-.md

 * 4.4. **Use Conditions in Business Rules**: Because it’s possible (and likely) that multiple Business Rules (of each type) have been defined, the system will effectively combine all of them into one big long script for processing (where the order is determined by the Order field on each rule).
 If no Condition is configured on these rules, all of them will be executed every time.
 * 4.5. **Use GlideAggregate instead of getRowCount()**: Under-the-hood getRowCount() is not the most efficient means of obtaining a count.
 This is because the GlideRecord Class will retrieve the values of each record as well as the number of records returned.
 It is therefore recommended that we use the GlideAggregate Class instead.
 This Class operates with some similar functions and parameters as the GlideRecord Class, however its purpose is not to retrieve all of the record data but simply to provide statistics based on the records returned by a query.
 *  4.6. **Avoid hardcoding values by using System Properties and Messages**: Hardcoding makes the code difficult to maintain and make changes to these values in the future.
+*  4.7. **Important to know when they run**:
+    *  **Display** - run after the database is queried and before the form is sent to the browser.
+Typical use for g_scratchpad.
+    * **Before** - run after the user hits submit and thus before the database is queried.
+They have an implicit update : do NOT use current.update().
+        * Generally used for manipulating the current record.
+    * **After** - run after the database is queried.
+        * Generally used for managing related tables and fields.
+    * **Async** - run after the database is queried - asynchroniously.
+        * Generally used for processing email, calculating SLAs and metrics, generating report fields.
+* 4.8. **Should be small and specific**: Easier to debug and maintain.

 ## Tables
 5.1. **New Table**: